Skip to content

 But as a decision.

-That is where thoughtful guidance changes outcomes.
-Not by limiting options, but by filtering them.
+That’s where thoughtful guidance matters.
+Not by narrowing choices, but by filtering them.

 Building a Collection That Makes Sense

-They are built in layers.
+They’re built in layers.
 A dependable foundation.
 A few considered additions.
 Occasional pruning.
-Long periods of simply wearing and enjoying what is already there.
+Long stretches of simply wearing what’s already there.

-The watches that remain are not always the rarest or most expensive.
-They are the ones that fit.
+The watches that remain aren’t always the rarest or most expensive.
+They’re the ones that fit.

 Closing Thought

-A watch does not need to be perfect to be meaningful.
+A watch doesn’t need to be perfect to be meaningful.

-But it does need to make sense for the life you actually live, not the one you imagine at the time of purchase.
+It just needs to make sense for the life you actually live, not the one you imagined when you bought it.

 The watch you outgrow teaches you who you were.

-The watch you build on supports who you are becoming.
+The watch you build on supports who you’re becoming.

 Choose accordingly.